Aston Lower Grounds: Football

-The football ground – on the cricket pitch – was considered the most prestigious in the Midlands, hosting the Birmingham Senior Cup finals until 1895, and representative matches involving the Birmingham Football Association.
-It even hosted a floodlit match between Quilter's Birmingham club and Nottingham Forest in 1878.
+The football ground – on the cricket pitch – was considered the most prestigious in the Midlands, hosting the Birmingham Senior Cup finals until 1895, many of the Birmingham Junior Cup finals, and representative matches involving the Birmingham Football Association.
+It even hosted a floodlit match between C. H. Quilter's Birmingham club and Nottingham Forest in 1878.
+In 1891 it became the home ground of Aston Victoria F.C., one of the leading non-league clubs in the district, although the club wound up after a season's tenancy.

+The last competitive match it hosted was the Birmingham Junior Cup final between Rudge Whitworth and Warwick United on 10 April 1897, Rudge winning 3–0.
+The Villa Park name was adopted for the replacement ground in September 1897, but many continued to refer to the venue as the Aston Lower Grounds, considering the new name as being "a senseless and an empty suggestion" and "loud, coarse, nauseous, and disgusting, and brought from the lowest depths of vulgarity and caddishness".

 Cycling

-Cycling events had been held in the Upper Park in 1870, and by 1875 the Lower Grounds was hosting such events; A 501 yard cinder cycling track was also installed in 1879, around the cricket pitch.
+Cycling events had been held in the Upper Park in 1870, and by 1875 the Lower Grounds was hosting such events; A 501-yard cinder cycling track was also installed in 1879, around the cricket pitch.
 The track held the National Cycling Union championships between 1882 and 1887.
 The sale of the cricket ground required a new track - a quarter of a mile around, with banked corners - to be set up in 1889, on the site of the ornamental lake.
 A new concrete banked track was built when Aston Villa bought the Lower Grounds.